 So chapters and verses aren’t original.
 So what?
 They can still be helpful.
 It’s true, chapters and verses are helpful for some things.
 But in many ways they actually hinder our Bible reading.

-For starters, chapters and verses hide the natural structures of books, which the authors designed to convey meaning through how they were structured.
+For starters, chapters and verses hide the natural literary structures of books, which the authors designed to convey meaning through how they were structured.
 Matthew’s gospel, for example, does not have 28 chapters.
 It has 5 natural sections, which Matthew intentionally crafted to show his Jewish audience that the gospel of Jesus was a new Torah.
 The Torah of course has 5 books.

-There are a couple reading Bibles I know of that can get you started.
+There are a couple reading Bibles that can get you started.
 My top recommendation is Immerse: The Reading Bible, which the Institute for Bible Reading created in partnership with Tyndale House Publishers.
 The Books of the Bible from Biblica and Zondervan and the ESV Readers Bible from Crossway are also good options.
 If you know of any others, leave a comment below!

-To read more on the idea of Bibles without chapters and verses, check out After Chapters and Verses by Christopher Smith and Saving the Bible From Ourselves by Glenn Paauw.
-(Hint: if you join our mailing list you get the first chapter of Glenn’s book for free)
+To read more on the idea of Bibles without chapters and verses, check out “After Chapters and Verses” by Christopher Smith and “Saving the Bible From Ourselves” by Glenn Paauw.
+(Hint: you can download the first chapter of Saving the Bible From Ourselves for free)